 It won’t take many cycles before you have a substantial colony and supply.
 Darkling beetles lay up to 500 eggs.
-So if you have multiple females capable of reproducing off of your first batch, you will likely have all you need to keep going yourself.
+If you have multiple females capable of reproducing in your first batch, you will likely have all you need to keep going.

 You must keep up with regular maintenance and monitor your mealworms often.
 Address any issues and make sure to keep their environments clean and draft-free.